agogpixel/phaser3-project-starter/README.md

 ## Usage

 This project starter provides facilities for customizing Phaser namespace build and load functionality.
-This is structured around Webpack `v4` as that is what the Phaser 3 project uses (other useful packages may still be dependent on `v4` as well - for example [cordova-webpack-plugin](https://github.com/kotarella1110/cordova-plugin-webpack)).
 See [phaser.js](./src/phaser/phaser.js) for customizing a Phaser build based on the currently installed Phaser NPM package.

+For use cases with [Cordova](https://cordova.apache.org/), please see [agogpixel/phaser3-cordova-project-starter](https://github.com/agogpixel/phaser3-cordova-project-starter).

 ### File Structure